Azure/azure-sdk-for-java/sdk/storage/azure-storage-blob/README.md

-# Azure Storage Blobs client library for Java
+# Azure Storage Blob client library for Java

-Azure Blob storage is Microsoft's object storage solution for the cloud.
-Blob storage is optimized for storing massive amounts of unstructured data.
+Azure Blob Storage is Microsoft's object storage solution for the cloud.
+Blob Storage is optimized for storing massive amounts of unstructured data.
 Unstructured data is data that does not adhere to a particular data model or definition, such as text or binary data.